-With the introduction speech to text software like Alexa, Cortana, Siri and Google assistant, voice recognition started to replace typing as a way of interacting with our digital devices.
+With the introduction of speech to text software like Alexa, Cortana, Siri and Google assistant, voice recognition started to replace typing as a way of interacting with our digital devices.

 Recent technological developments in the area of speech recognition not only made our life more convenient and our workflow more productive, but also open opportunities, that were deemed as “miraculous” back in the days.